Abdul-Raheem324/MERN-chat-app/README.md

 # QualityConnect (MERN-chat-app)

 A **real-time chat application** built with the **MERN** (MongoDB, Express.js, React, Node.js) stack.
-This app allows users to chat in one-on-one and group chats, send files, receive notifications, and more.
+This app allows users to chat in one-on-one and group chats, receive notifications, and more.
 Additionally, the app integrates **AI-powered entertainment** features for a unique experience.
 With a smooth UI, real-time features, and robust functionality, this chat app is designed for seamless communication.

 ## Features